reslp/reproducibility-workshop/day-1/exercise-3-data-organization.rst

 The digital lab book
 ~~~~~~~~~~~~~~~~~~~~

 Apart from a clear and transparent directory structure, it is very important to keep track of what you are doing.
 If you have experience of working in a wet-lab, you are probably familiar with the concept of having a lab book.
-In a lab book you would keep track of what you did in the lab eg. which protocols you followed and how you altered them, how samples were treated etc. We like to think of our computer environments as labs as well.
+In a lab book you keep track of what exactly you did in the lab eg. which protocols you followed and how you altered them, how samples were treated etc. Usually lab-books have to stay in the lab even after you leave.
+We like you to think of computer environments as labs as well.
 This means that we need to make sure our "samples" are properly labeled (stored in well-organized project folders) and we keep a lab book containing instructions of what exactly we did.
 Similar to the wet-lab such notes will help to repeat analyses and they are an important step to increase reproducibility.

 Requirements
 ~~~~~~~~~~~~